lilianricaud/patterning-complexity/english/culture-hacking_sequence.md

 ## How do you hack culture ?
 How do you hack something that is pretty much invisible ?
 Hackers use the same kind of tools whether they are culture or software hackers.
 Culture hackers use hack culture.

 > You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.
-Buckminster Fuller
+Buckminster Fuller.

 ## Sequence